 The machine can be sat upright, if you buy an optional stand.
 It looks neat, but we're AV cabinet kind of people so are happy to report that it tucks away nicely too.

 The drive tray is neatly flushed on the left-hand side of the fascia, with a tiny white-on-white disc eject button almost hidden away.
 And the power button is a physical clicker rather than touch.

 There are three USB 3.0 ports on the console and one of them is tucked away on the front of the box, rather than the side as with the old legacy Xbox One.
 This makes it much easier to access when in a cabinet, for example.
 The gamepad pairing button has also made its way around the front.

-On the rear, there is a full line-up of connections with one obvious omission.
+On the rear, there is a full line-up of connections.
 You get two HDMI ports, one to input TV video, one output.
 There are the additional USB 3.0 ports, an IR output if you want to add an external IR blaster instead of use the front-facing integrated one, optical audio and Ethernet ports too.
-However, there is no socket for an external Kinect.

-There are two storage options available at purchase 500GB and 1TB, and even the latter is too small for the size of downloaded games these days - get more than around 10 of them and you've filled the hard drive.
+There are two storage options available - 500GB and 1TB - which is pretty small, given how large games are these days.
+Get more than around 10 of them and you've filled the hard drive.
 Luckily, the USB ports can accept external HDDs as long as they are USB 3.0 compatible.
 That extends the storage space greatly.

 - One controller included

 Microsoft slightly redesigned its controller when it released the Xbox One S. It is a little sleeker than older gamepads.
 It feels similar in the hand, but has a grippier surface than the ones that came with the original.
 It also adds Bluetooth support, although only for Windows 10 devices with the latest Xbox apps, and greater distance for a stable wireless connection.